Scorecard Research Beacon

 "Bugonia," the Yorgos Lanthimos black comedy, stars Emma Stone and Jesse Plemons and tells the story of conspiracy theorists who kidnap a high-powered CEO.

-Stone is nominated for best performance by a female actor in a motion picture (musical or comedy) at this year's Globes, while Plemons is nominated for best performance by a male actor in a motion picture (musical or comedy).
+Stone was nominated for best performance by a female actor in a motion picture (musical or comedy) at this year's Globes, while Plemons is nominated for best performance by a male actor in a motion picture (musical or comedy).

 "Bugonia" is streaming on Peacock.